ahmedsmaali5/ahmedsmaali5/README.md

 - 🔍 I'm deeply interested in Linux, Odoo, Django, and Keycloak.
 These technologies drive my curiosity and creativity.

-- 🌱 I consider myself a Linux Expert and proudly hold the Red Hat Certified System Administrator (RHCSA) certification.
+- 🌱 I consider myself a Linux Lover and proudly hold the Red Hat Certified System Administrator (RHCSA) certification.

 - 💼 I am the proud owner of the SAAS SAGA project, a fascinating journey into the realm of Software as a Service (SaaS).